Christopher Joe Crupi; Christopher Crupi & Associates Inc.

 That these directions take effect immediately and will remain in effect until such time as the undersigned is satisfied that they are no longer required;

-That in accordance with section 14.03(3) of the Act, these directions bind the Bank of Nova Scotia, who must comply with them;
+That in accordance with section 14.03(3) of the Act, these directions bind Ms. Tammy Turner, who must comply with them;

 That, pursuant to section 14.03(4) of the Act, a person who complies with this direction is not liable for any act done by that person only to comply with this direction.